fedspendingtransparency/usaspending-api/README.md

 	- `docker-compose up usaspending-ref-data` will load essential reference data (agencies, program activity codes, CFDA program data, country codes, and others).

-    - `usaspending-db-sql-directory-setup` will create the directory used for generating matviews.

-	- `docker-compose up usaspending-db-sql-generate`, then `docker-compose up usaspending-db-init` will provision the custom materialized views which are required by certain API endpoints.
+	- `docker-compose up usaspending-db-sql`, then `docker-compose up usaspending-db-init` will provision the custom materialized views which are required by certain API endpoints.

 #### Manual Database Setup
 - `docker-compose.yaml` contains the shell commands necessary to set up the database manually, if you prefer to have a more custom environment.